A General History of the Middle East

 Meanwhile in the west, the Greeks were coming closer, advancing two-thirds of the way to Angora before they were stopped.
 But stopped they were, on the banks of the Sakarya river.
 There, late in the summer of 1921, Greeks and Turks battled along a sixty-mile front for twenty-two days and nights.
 Kemal's tactic was to divide his army into individual units, each operating independently of the others, so that there was no Turkish line of defense to break.
 "There is no linear defense," he explained.
 "There is a surface defense, and the surface is the entire territory of the nation."
 Fighting for their lives and country, the Turks wore down the Greeks, and by the end of the year the scales had tipped Kemal's way.

 The following summer, Kemal ordered a counteroffensive that broke the Greek army quickly and completely.
 Perhaps half of it managed to get back to Smyrna, but the Turks closed in fast and the Greek dream of reviving the Byzantine Empire ended in a hurried and humiliating evacuation.
 Smyrna was captured violently on September 9, and over half the city, including all of the Greek and Armenian quarters, was burned down.
-The final death toll, in military and civilian casualties, may have been as high as 100,000.
+The death toll, in military and civilian casualties, may have been as high as 100,000.
+After the war ended, 1.5 million Greeks were left in the Smyrna neighborhood, and a progrom was launched against them; those who did not escape to Greece were killed.

 Kemal now turned his attention to the Straits, where his troops confronted a British force at Chanak, on the east shore of the Dardanelles.
 Faced with a Turkish army that was clearly spoiling for a fight, the Allies decided to get out.
 The Greeks had decided by this time that they wouldn't even try to hold onto eastern Thrace, so the part of the Treaty of Sevres that dealt with Turkey's western frontier became a dead letter; the Turks simply re-occupied everything they had held in 1914.